Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The mean annual temperature is -15C, with precipitaiton between 50 and 350mm, with a mean of around 100mm annually - of which most is snow.

 The little energy due to poor insolation for most of the uear means that there is low absolute humidity.
-The freezing conditions mean there is low ground and soil moisture
+The freezing conditions mean there is low ground and soil moisture, with little rates of evaporation.
+As a result, the most significant water store is in the permafrost below

 ### Carbon cycle